-This Accounting Standard is not mandatory for Small and Medium Sized Companies, as defined in the Notification.
-Such Companies are however encouraged to comply with the Standard.
+This Accounting Standard is not mandatory for Small and Medium-Ssized Limited Liability Partnerships (SMLLPs)Companies, as defined in the Notification.
+Such Companies entities are however encouraged to comply with the Standard.

 The objective of this Standard is to establish principles for reporting financial information, about the different types of products and services an enterprise produces and the different geographical areas in which it operates.
 Such information helps users of financial statements: